-Welcome to the sixth post of my series in response to Ian Glazer’s video on killing IAM in order to save it (AKA my Russian novel on identity, security, and context :)).
-We’ve looked at a lot of the issues surrounding identity today, and if you’ve been following along, my perspective on how to solve these issues is probably pretty clear by now (and if you haven’t, you can catch up here: one, two, three, four, and five).
+Welcome to the sixth post of my series in response to Ian Glazer’s video on killing IAM in order to save it (AKA my Russian novel on identity, security, and context).
+We’ve looked at a lot of the issues surrounding identity today, and if you’ve been following along, my perspective on how to solve these issues is probably pretty clear by now.
 We at Radiant feel strongly that you need to federate your identity layer, just as we’ve all been busy federating access.
 But what does that look like?
 Here’s how the VDS, our RadiantOne virtualization engine, implements a federated identity service—we’ll be focusing on the highlighted part of this diagram today:

 The common abstraction, data modeling, and mapping serve as the “backplane” for the whole system.
 As we see in the leftmost section of the diagram above, the system starts with the existing identity sources and transforms this identity data through three higher-level services built on top of the VDS virtualization layer.

 First, the “aggregation” service regroups the different identity sources side by side.
 In directory talk, this is like “mounting” each different identity source into its own separated branch.
 Here, we don’t try to merge the different identities, we regroup them under a common virtual root, while keeping each namespace separated.
 Metaphorically, it’s like people putting different objects (identity sources) into a common bag (the “virtual directory”).
 The main advantage of this structure is that it allows you to send a global search, from the root to the top of the tree, to find an identity that can be defined in one (or more) aggregated identity sources.